 New & Used Bentley Continental GT: In Depth

-The Bentley Continental GT is a premium two-door coupe or convertible—both of which offer a variety of drivetrains and styles, but all are among the most luxurious cars around.
+The Bentley Continental GT is a premium two-door coupe or convertible—both of which offer a range of drivetrains and styles, but all are among the most luxurious cars around.
 The Continental GT is quick in any weather, featuring all-wheel drive and sufficient power in any option you choose.
-It competes with the Mercedes-Benz CL-Class as well as the Rolls-Royce Wraith and Phantom Coupe.
+It competes with the Rolls-Royce Wraith Coupe and the Mercedes CL-Class.

 Launched in coupe form for the 2005 model year, the Continental has seen increases to power and re-touches to its aesthetics, but little in the way of fundamental mechanical change.

 The basics of the $185,000 coupe and $200,000 convertible are shared with the Flying Spur.
 Though the two-doors have a much shorter wheelbase, they share the engine, transmission, all-wheel-drive system, and other performance pieces with the four-door Spur.
 At the core: a 6.0-liter, twin-turbocharged twelve-cylinder engine in which the cylinders are arranged not in a V shape, but as a W. This spares some room under the hood, and produces power just as copiously and as smoothly as a conventional V-12.